sunny/edith/README.markdown

 A quick small wiki, perfect for pasting quick texts or code between friends.

-Don't worry about saving, it saves every 2 seconds.
+Don't worry about saving, it saves at every key stroke.
 Paste and forget!
 Think of it as a magic web notepad.

 Try it out at [http://edit.sunfox.org/any-page-name](http://edit.sunfox.org/any-page-name).